 Hey, how you doing?
 Justin here, welcome to my site!

 I figure that an overview of the site and what lessons and modules (courses) it contains would be useful for both new and regular visitors.
-So below you'll find a list of the currently available modules (there are many more out soon!) and below that an outline of my Grade System which may help you get your bearings.
+So below you'll find a list of the currently available modules and below that an outline of my Grade System which may help you get your bearings if you are new around here.
 If you didn't watch the 1 Minute Introduction on the front page yet, you'll probably find that real helpful too!

 I put modules, lessons and songs into a subjective order of difficulty using a kind of 'karate' colour Grade System.
 It's not an official education grade system (yet!) but will help you know where you're at in the grand scheme of things and where you should probably be going.
 There's an outline of each grade below the Module Structure!

 Module Structure (with links!)

 * Beginner Course Introduction *